Likud: Netanyahu's second term

 Netanyahu went on to win a leadership election to replace Sharon in December, obtaining 44.4% of the vote.
 Shalom came in a second with 33%, while far-right candidate Moshe Feiglin achieved 12.4% of the vote.
 Due to Shalom's performance, Netanyahu guaranteed him the second place on the party's list of Knesset candidates.
 Polls before the 2006 election showed a substantial reduction in the Likud's support, with Kadima achieving a dominant polling lead.

-In January 2006, Sharon suffered a stroke that left him in a vegetative state, leading to his replacement as Kadima leader by Ehud Olmert, who led Kadima to victory in the election, winning 29 seats.
+In January 2006 Sharon suffered a stroke that left him in a vegetative state, leading to his replacement as Kadima leader by Ehud Olmert, who led Kadima to victory in the election, winning 29 seats.
 The Likud experienced a substantial loss in support, coming in fourth place and winning only 12, while other right-wing nationalist parties such as Yisrael Beiteinu, which came within 116 votes of overtaking Likud, gained votes.
 After the election, Netanyahu was re-elected Likud Leader in 2007, defeating Feiglin and World Likud Chairman Danny Danon.

-Following the opening of several criminal investigations against Olmert, he resigned as Prime Minister on 21 September 2008 and retired from politics.
+Following the opening of several criminal investigations against Olmert, he resigned as prime minister on 21 September 2008 and retired from politics.
 In the ensuing snap election, held in 2009, Likud won 27 seats, the second-largest number of seats and one seat less than Kadima, now led by Tzipi Livni.
-However, Likud's allies won enough seats to allow Netanyahu to form a government, which included Likud, Yisrael Beiteinu, Shas, United Torah Judaism, The Jewish Home and Labor.
+However, Likud's allies won enough seats to allow Netanyahu to form a government, which included Likud, Yisrael Beiteinu, Shas, United Torah Judaism, The Jewish Home, and Labor.
 Labor left the coalition in 2011 after party leader Ehud Barak left to form his own party, Independence, that remained a member of Netanyahu's government.
 The next year, Netanyahu was re-elected as Likud leader, defeating Moshe Feiglin.
-Kadima then joined the coalition in May of 2012 before leaving in July.
+Kadima then joined the coalition in May 2012 before leaving in July.
 Following Kadima's withdrawal from the government and amid disagreements related to the 2013 budget, the Knesset was dissolved in October 2012 and a snap election was called for January 2013.